v-scornell/MD-100T00-Windows10/Instructions/Labs/0703-Managing Windows Update Settings.md

 - Updates are not fully tested before they are installed on the all the computers in the organization.
 This is especially troublesome for when a new feature update is released.
 - Some users have been pausing updates for an extended period of time.
 - Some users have been enrolling into the Windows Insider Program, which has caused compatibility issues for some of the devices.
-- As more Windows 10 computers are added to the network, it is difficult to maintain and manage the update settings using the current manual process.
+- It is difficult to maintain and manage the Windows 10 update settings using the current manual process.

 You have been asked to address these issues by: